 Trinity Health and Education International Research Conference (#THEconf2022)

-This years Trinity Health and Education International Research Conference (#THEconf2022) takes place on Wednesday 9 and Thursday 10 March 2022.
+This years Trinity Health and Education International Research Conference (#THEconf2022) took place on Wednesday 9 and Thursday 10 March 2022.

-The theme of this year’s conference is Resilience, Rehabilitation and Reablement and so it is only apt that one of our Resilience team is presenting her research Nurses' experiences of family anticipatory grief in the paediatric palliative homecare setting.
+The theme of this year’s conference was Resilience, Rehabilitation and Reablement and so it was only apt that one of our Resilience team was presenting her research Nurses' experiences of family anticipatory grief in the paediatric palliative homecare setting.

-Below, Lisa Harrington, Nurse Manager tells us a bit about her work, her research project and implications for practice.
+Below, Lisa Harrington, Nurse Manager told us a bit about her work, her research project and implications for practice.

 Why choose this research subject?

 I’ve worked in the area of homecare for children who have palliative and complex care needs for 6 years, initially as a nurse in a frontline role and subsequently being promoted to Nurse Manager.
 To develop my specialist knowledge, I completed a PGDip in Children’s Palliative and Complex Care and was fortunate to be able to progress to the MSc programme.

 I am privileged to work with children with life limiting conditions and a lot of my work is supporting them, their families and the nursing team who provide direct care to them.
 Because of this, I have a keen interest in anticipatory grief and how families and nurses can be best supported and guided with pre-bereavement care.